This department supervises the following degree programs:

 Teacher Education.
 Students who complete a major in biology and satisfy other requirements for the B.S. degree, including 18 hours of professional educational courses, will be qualified to teach high school biology in the public schools of Texas.
 The following courses meet both the major and the certification requirements in life science:

 Students may also satisfy the requirements for the teaching of high school biology under the multidisciplinary science major, with an emphasis in biology.
 This major is administered by the College of Education.

 Either BIOL 1401 and 1402 or BIOL 1403 and 1404 will satisfy the laboratory science requirements for the College of Arts and Sciences.
-BIOL 1403 and 1404 (or courses with Texas Common Course Numbers BIOL 1406 and 1407) are required for all majors and minors in the department.
+BIOL 1403 and 1404 (or courses with Texas Common Course Numbers BIOL 1406 and 1407) are required for all majors in the department.
 Students can test out of BIOL 1403 and 1404 by taking the AP biology test in high school and achieving a score of five (5).
 Alternatively, students can test out of BIOL 1403 and/or 1404 by passing departmentally administered tests (see course coordinator).
 Students can test out of BIOL 1401 and 1402 by taking the AP biology test in high school and achieving a score of at least three (3).
 Alternatively, students can test out of BIOL 1401 and 1402 by taking the CLEP-S test administered by Academic Testing Services, but advanced placement scores for BIOL 1401 and 1402 will not be accepted as credit toward major requirements in the department.